Tim Storer: Tim Storer Independent SA Party

-Storer submitted an application to register the Tim Storer Independent SA Party.
+The Tim Storer Independent SA Party was formed by Storer in 2018.

 As he was a sitting member of parliament, the party did not require a minimum number of members.
 The Australian Electoral Commission published a notice on 15 June 2018 calling for any objections to registration of the party to be submitted by 15 July 2018.
 The associated constitution of the party sets out its guiding principles in section 3.
 The party was registered on 30 August 2018.
 It did not stand any candidates in the 2019 Australian federal election, as Storer had announced his intention to retire from politics.

 Storer did not support the 26% emissions reduction target of the National Energy Guarantee, arguing that as it is cheap to reduce emissions in the electricity sector, the target should be higher.

+The party was voluntarily deregistered in May 2020.